 Moebius Syndrome Awareness Day and the Many Faces of Moebius Syndrome would not have become successful without the support and friendship of NORD, Rare Connect, The Global Genes Project, and many other Rare Disease groups around the world.

 I know we don't say it often enough or loud enough.
 “THANK YOU TO ALL FOR YOUR CONTINUED SUPPORT AND FRIENDSHIP.”
-On January 24th 2014 we will all be “Smiling with our Heart.”
-On February 28 2014 we will “Join together for better Care.” http://www.rarediseaseday.org/article/theme-of-the-year-care
+On January 24th 2015 we will all be “Smiling with our Heart.”

-Here are two letters of support for Moebius Syndrome Awareness Day given to us 2012.
+Here are two letters of support for Moebius Syndrome Awareness Day given to us in 2012.

 World Rare Disease Day falls on a truly RARE day, February 29.
 The Global Genes Project will be working with local businesses schools, sports teams, places of worship, parent advocates, etc. to join in the 'Wear that you Care' campaign of support.
 The jean ribbon has become a unifying symbol for hope in the RARE disease community and building awareness is easy!
 Wear Jeans, Help bring Kids Hope.
 Log on to www.globalgenesproject.org for more information on how you can get involved to build awareness for RARE disease and The Many Faces of Moebius Syndrome.
 It's easy and fun to make a difference for this community in need!
 Our goal is to have One Million supporters pledge to wear jeans on February 29 2012.
 The R.A.R.E.
 Project team members are currently building the tools for a much needed program called 'RARE Meet Up's'.
 We are currently looking for rare disease advocates to contact us if they are interested in participating in a 'RARE Meet Up' group in their local area.
 The diseases may be different, but the challenges and struggles are the same.
 For more information log on to www.rareproject.org.
 The 7,000 Bracelets for Hope, campaign is still going strong!
 We will continue through 2012 with the goal of connecting 7000 RARE families with 7,000 new champions for the cause.
 For more information please visit our website at www.globalgenesproject.org.
 The R.A.R.E.
 And Global Genes Project team members wish The Many Faces of Moebius Syndrome much success on your awareness day on January 24, 2012!
 We look forward to joining your efforts on this day and on February 29 2012 to build awareness, educate, and unite!'